kami4ka/HasheeBird/README.md

 * Hit space to make bird fly. <br>
 * Each heart :heart: adds  +1 to your lives.<br>
-* When you hit pipes or fall down your lives decreases and bird starts to be immortal (blinks) until proof-of-work be fully finished <br>
+* When you hit pipes or fall down your lives decrease and bird starts to be immortal (blinks) until proof-of-work be fully finished <br>
 * When your lives are less than 0 - you lose. :scream: <br>
 * The immortal time depends on the speed of resolving the Monero hashes. <br>